 - Pour into coupe glasses.

-- Optional: add a couple dashes of nutmeg on top.
+- Optional: add a couple of dashes of nutmeg on top.

-On a cold winter night, there’s not much better than a hot toddy.
+On a cold winter night, there’s not much better than this classic hot cocktail.
 It almost feels like you’re drinking tea.

 - 3/4 cup water

 - 2 teaspoons lemon juice, to taste

 - Bring water to a boil and pour it into a mug